jukkatolonen/docker-mapproxy/README.md

 ### Note

+uWSGI server.
 Uses a [fork](https://github.com/jukkatolonen/mapproxy) of [MapProxy](https://github.com/mapproxy/mapproxy) to be able to use gzipped response.

 ### Clone